Water Quality Updates

-In addition to the improvements created by the water treatment plant, the new water tower offers cost savings to the university by eliminating the need for four high-service water distribution pumps.
-It also will enhance reliability by providing gravity-produced pressurized water, even in the event of an electrical disruption, aiding firefighting efforts during a power outage.
-The treated water also will reduce sediment accumulation in the distribution system and building water softeners, which also is expected to result in additional savings and reduced waste over time.
+In addition to the improvements created by the water treatment plant, the new water tower offers cost savings to the university by eliminating the need for high-service water distribution pumps.
+It also enhances reliability by providing gravity-produced pressurized water, even in the event of an electrical disruption, aiding firefighting efforts during a power outage.
+The treated water also reduces sediment accumulation in the distribution system and building water softeners.

 MSU’s north campus water system serves most MSU buildings except 1855 Place, the Brody Neighborhood, University Village and the Kellogg Hotel & Conference Center, which are served by the East Lansing-Meridian Water and Sewer Authority.
 Some facilities along the southwestern border of campus, such as The James B. Henry Center for Executive Development, are served by the Lansing Board of Water and Light.
 The MSU farms district receives untreated water from campus wells.

 MSU has installed drinking water and water bottle refill stations that include additional filters across campus as a sustainable, aesthetic response to the campus community’s concerns with MSU’s drinking water.
 We encourage our campus customers to hydrate sustainably with a reusable water bottle to avoid trash that will end up in landfills.